scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 *** Decrease Fully connected Layer = Shrink 84 features after flattened 688 features, finally 43 features.
 * As a result of above modification on LeNet model, I was able to obtain best score 99% while training and validating data set image.
 * Due to handle tiny image size compared with other sofisticated model (AlexNet etc.) on machine learning competition, I have not touched any other hyper parameters except learning rate.

-*
+__Then I obtained accuracy score from final model__:
+* training set accuracy of 0.99 (best performance from LeNet2)
+* validation set accuracy of 0.98
+* test set accuracy of .98

-### Test a Model on New Images
+# 3. Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
+## 3.1.
+Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 I have setup several traffic sign images downloaed broadwidely from web page.
 I have picked up 24 different images other than 5 images, since I would check several images having different shape of sign boards, also having many kinds of backgrounds behind the traffic sign.